 Overall, U.S. beer volume sales were down 3% in 2020.
 Craft brewer sales dropped off by 9% though.
 And the amount of money spent on craft brews dipped a massive 22%.
 The pandemic hit the beer industry pretty hard.
 But there’s good reason to believe the rebound is beginning.
 In 2021, total domestic beer posted modest growth, with dollar sales up 2.5%.

 And this year, beer makers are quickly adapting to the changing times.
 Breweries are cutting costs with synthetic hops.
 More breweries are launching taprooms with higher profit margins.
 And when folks start scratching the itch of adventure via ways beyond the bottle, we’ll see a return to old habits.
 And it just so happens that we’ve entered the time frame when old habits are most likely to return.

 Memorial Day kicks off a potentially profitable trend for investors.
 Namely, beer-drinking season.
-Matthew Carr, the Chief Trends Strategist at the aptly named Profit Trends, pointed out this phenomenon almost a decade ago.
+Matthew Carr, the Chief Trends Strategist at The Oxford Club, pointed out this phenomenon almost a decade ago.
 And it rings as true today as it did back then… if not more so.
 As Matthew noted…

 You see, Memorial Day weekend is when Americans really start breaking out their summer equipment…